Consumer edition active

 Newborns who have necrotizing enterocolitis remain in the hospital and are treated in the neonatal intensive care unit (NICU).

-Over 75% of newborns with necrotizing enterocolitis do not need surgery.
-However, surgery is needed if there is intestinal perforation or part of the intestine is severely affected.
+About 25 to 50% of newborns with necrotizing enterocolitis do need surgery.
+However, surgery is needed only if there is intestinal perforation or part of the intestine is severely affected.
 The surgery involves removing the part of the intestine that has not been receiving enough blood.
 The ends of the healthy intestine are brought out to the skin surface to create a temporary opening to allow the intestines to drain (ostomy).
 Later, when the infant is healthy, the ends of the intestine are reattached and the intestine is put back into the abdominal cavity.

-In extremely small (about 1 pound or less, or less than 600 grams) or seriously ill infants who may not survive more extensive surgery, doctors may place peritoneal drains into the abdominal cavity.
+Infants who weigh less than about 2.2 pounds (less than about 1 kilogram) or who are seriously ill at birth may not survive more extensive surgery, so doctors may place peritoneal drains into their abdominal cavity.
 Peritoneal drains allow the infected material in the abdomen to drain out of the body and may lessen symptoms.
-The procedure helps stabilize these infants so that an operation can be done at a later time when they are in less critical condition.
+The procedure helps stabilize these infants so that surgery can be done at a later time when they are in less critical condition.
 In some cases, infants recover without needing additional surgery.

 Prognosis for NEC

 Current medical and surgical treatments have improved the prognosis for infants with necrotizing enterocolitis.
-About 70 to 80% of affected newborns survive.
+About 75% of affected newborns survive.
+The survival rate is lower for infants who need surgery and for infants who had a very low birthweight.

 Prevention of NEC

-Feeding premature newborns their mother’s breast milk rather than formula seems to provide some protection against necrotizing enterocolitis.
-In addition, hospital personnel avoid giving the infant highly concentrated formula and take measures to prevent low oxygen levels in the infant's bloodstream.
-Antibiotics and acid-supressing medications also should not be given to the infant if possible.
+Sick or preterm newborns should be fed human milk rather than formula because milk seems to provide some protection against necrotizing enterocolitis.
+(Preterm formula is an appropriate substitute if human milk is not available.)
+In addition, hospital personnel avoid giving these newborns highly concentrated formula and take measures to prevent low blood oxygen levels.
+Antibiotics and acid-supressing medications are not given to newborns if possible.

 There is some evidence that probiotics (good bacteria) may be helpful in prevention, but this therapy is still experimental.

-Pregnant women who are at risk of having a preterm birth may be given corticosteroids to help prevent necrotizing enterocolitis.
+Pregnant people who are at risk of having a preterm birth may be given steroids (also called corticosteroids or glucocorticoids) to help prevent necrotizing enterocolitis.

 quizzes_lightbulb_red